 Marble Mountains are about 7 km outside of Da Nang.
 The mountains are made up of limestone hills with caves, tunnels, temples, and Buddhist shrines.
 All waiting to be explored.

 Bring your walking shoes and be prepared to climb very steep stairs or if you don’t want to walk up steps you can take the elevator to the top.
-Once at the top there is a lot of walking and climbing to see the caves, pagoda, and different temples.
+Once at the top there is a lot of walking and climbing to see the caves, pagodas, and different temples.

 At the top, there are some amazing views of the city and the bay.
 The caves are fairly interesting to explore.
 There are also a few foods and drink vendors where you can buy water and snacks.